MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_receive_love.md

 `minecraft:behavior.receive_love` allows an entity to mate with another similar entity when approached to breed.

 > [!NOTE]
-> This behavior can only be used by `villager` entity type.
+> This behavior can only be used by the `villager` entity type.

 ## Parameters